EV network planning

-- Availability of parking lot space (minimum four stalls of space must be dedicated to the station)
+- Availability of parking lot space (minimum four stalls of space must be dedicated to the site)

 - Availability of power

-In general, our station design adheres to our EV fast charging station design guidelines.
-Key considerations for designing or upgrading stations include:
+In general, our site design adheres to our EV fast charging station design guidelines.
+Key considerations for designing or upgrading sites include: